Dynamically induced cascading failures in power grids: Results

 Dynamical cascades are not limited to small networks as the one considered in this example, but also appear in large networks.
 In order to show this, we have implemented our model for cascading failures on a network based on the real structure of the Spanish high voltage transmission grid.
-The network is reported in Fig. \ref{fig:Spanish map and single line cuts} and has $N_\text{Spanish}=98$ nodes and $\left| E \right|_\text{Spanish}=175$ edges.
-We select a set of distributed producers (green squares), each with a positive power $P^+=1/s^{2}$, and consumers (red circles), with negative power $P^-=-1/s^{2}$.
-As in the case of the previous example, we adopt a homogeneous coupling, namely we fix $K_{ij}= K \cdot a_{ij}$ with $K=5/s^{2}$ for each couple of nodes $i$ and $j$.
+The network is reported in Fig.~\ref{fig:Spanish map and single line cuts} and has $N_\text{Spanish}=98$ nodes and $\left| E \right|_\text{Spanish}=175$ edges.
+We remark that, while we have complete knowledge of the network topology, due to only partial information available on line parameters and power distribution, we have to estimate those missing parameters.
+Therefore, we have investigated several different power distributions and coupling scenarios in our simulations, including homogeneous versus heterogeneous coupling, as well as considering cases with many small power plants, compared to cases of fewer but larger plants.
+All parameter choices we have adopted are further specified in Supplementary Note 1 and the Data Availability Statement.
+We start by selecting a set of distributed generators (green squares), each with a positive power $P^+=1/s^{2}$, and consumers (red circles), with negative power $P^-=-1/s^{2}$.
+As in the case of the previous example, we adopt a homogeneous coupling, namely we fix $K_{ij}= K a_{ij}$ with $K=5/s^{2}$ for each couple of nodes $i$ and $j$.
 We also fix a tolerance value $\alpha=0.52$, such that none of the flows is in the overload condition of Eq.~(\ref{eq:Capacity rule}), and the grid is initially $N-0$ stable.
-We notice from the effects of cascading failures shown in Fig. \ref{fig:Spanish map and single line cuts} that the choice of the trigger line significantly influences the total number of lines damaged during a cascade.
+We notice from the effects of cascading failures shown in Fig.~\ref{fig:Spanish map and single line cuts} that the choice of the trigger line significantly influences the total number of lines damaged during a cascade.
 For instance, the initial damage of line 1 (dashed red line) causes a large cascade of failures with 14 lines damaged in the first seven seconds, while the initial damage of line 2 (dashed blue line) does not cause any further line failure, as the initial shock is in this case perfectly absorbed by the network.
 Figure \ref{fig:Spanish map and single line cuts} also displays the average number of failing lines as a function of time.
 Here, we average over all lines of the network considered as initially damaged lines.
-We notice that the cascading process is relatively fast, with all the failures taking place within the first $T_{\text{Cascade}}=20\,\text{s}$.
+We notice that the cascading process is relatively fast, with all failures taking place within the first $T_{\text{Cascade}}=20\,\text{s}$.
 This further supports the adoption of the swing equation, which is indeed mainly used to describe short time scales, while more complex and less tractable models are required to model longer times \cite{Mach08}.